earthsteading/Earthship/README.md

  * This code repository utilise the [National Construction Code](https://ncc.abcb.gov.au/) for all building definitions.
  * Your building surveyor can provide state based legislative details, which are outlined in the [state legislation exceptions checklist](https://github.com/earthsteading/earthship/blob/master/checklist_state-legislation-exceptions.md)
  * Generic building designs for a "Biotecture Earthships (TM)" from the USA can be purchased via the [Earthship App on Android](https://play.google.com/store/apps/details?id=hr.apps.n207007048) <-- however, please be aware these designs are not suitable for council approved buildings in Australia.
 If you would like to adapt an Earthship design please contact [Dr Martin Freney (South Australia) for purchasing his certified design services](https://www.earthshipecohomes.com.au/contact.html)
  * Disclaimer: this building code repository was created by [@Earthsteading Building Surveying and Civic Construction]() as part of coursework for the Advanced Diploma in Building Surveying at Federation University (2020).
+Hire a building surveyor with indemnity insurance, or use these instructions at your own risk.
- * Suggest a chage: please submit a pull request and/or bug request for any proposed amendments.
+ * Suggest a chage: please submit a bug request, and/or submit a 'pull request' for state-specific (legislative/environmental) changes.
  * Hire a specialist off-grid building surveyor <earthsteading@gmail.com> (initial consult free, hire cost: 1% of entire build, e.g. for a $350K build, a building surveyor will accompany you throughout your journey for ~$3500).

 ## Actors: